Head-to-Head · Updated May 2026

 New Zealand

-Auckland, Wellington, and Queenstown — good cities in extraordinary settings
+Auckland, Wellington and Queenstown, good cities in extraordinary settings

-New Zealand's cities punch above their weight for a country of 5 million people — they are well-designed, easy to navigate, culturally engaged, and set in landscapes that most cities can only dream of.
-Auckland, the largest city (1.7 million), sits on an isthmus between two harbours with 53 volcanic cones visible on the skyline and some of the Pacific's finest sailing on its doorstep — the Hauraki Gulf and the Waiheke Island wine region are an hour's ferry from the city centre.
-Wellington, the compact capital at the southern tip of the North Island, is probably the most enjoyable New Zealand city on foot: a vibrant waterfront, the outstanding Te Papa Tāonga Museum of New Zealand (free entry, exceptional Māori and Pacific cultural collections), a laneway café culture, the New Zealand Symphony Orchestra, and a 27% arts-and-culture employment share that makes it feel disproportionately creative.
-Queenstown is less a traditional city than an adventure resort town — perfectly engineered for its purpose.
+New Zealand's cities punch above their weight for a country of 5 million people, they are well-designed, easy to navigate, culturally engaged and set in landscapes that most cities can only dream of.
+Auckland, the largest city (1.7 million), sits on an isthmus between two harbours with 53 volcanic cones visible on the skyline and some of the Pacific's finest sailing on its doorstep, the Hauraki Gulf and the Waiheke Island wine region are an hour's ferry from the city centre.
+Wellington, the compact capital at the southern tip of the North Island, is probably the most enjoyable New Zealand city on foot: a vibrant waterfront, the outstanding Te Papa Taonga Museum of New Zealand (free entry, exceptional Maori and Pacific cultural collections), a laneway café culture, the New Zealand Symphony Orchestra, and a 27% arts-and-culture employment share that makes it feel disproportionately creative.
+Queenstown is less a traditional city than an adventure resort town, perfectly engineered for its purpose.
 New Zealand's cities are genuinely good.
 They are not Sydney or Melbourne.

-Good cities — the scenery around them is the real attraction
+Good cities, the scenery around them is the real attraction

 🦘 Australia